 You can set up swarm catchers in an area with existing hives.
 You can be on the lookout for feral hives and spread the word that you are available for swarm removal.
 This is cheap but uncertain because swarms may not find or like your swarm catchers, and you may not be able to find a feral hive to cut out.
 If you do find a hive it might be 30 feet up in a tree or require a contractor to remove from a building or to repair the damage caused by removal.

 As a last resort buy splits or nucs from local conventional beekeepers.
-Not the best plan since the queen was raised on contaminated foundation and subjected to who know what kind of chemical cocktails in her tender formative days.
-This might be marginally cheaper than buying from a chemical free beekeeper, but will cost you many times over in the long haul.
+Not the best plan since the queen was raised on a contaminated foundation and subjected to who knows what kind of chemical cocktails in her tender formative days.
+This might be marginally cheaper than buying from a chemical-free beekeeper but will cost you many times over in the long haul.

 All of these are vastly superior options to shipping in unknown bees who are adapted to another climate.
 These bees are bringing with them diseases that will surely be passed on to local bees and contribute to the cycle of loss for everyone.
 Mail order bees may be cheaper or easier to find, but they are one of the principal drivers behind catastrophic collapse and are not a practice that natural beekeepers should be supporting.

 No matter what route you chose to acquire bees it is all going to be wasted if you slap them into a hive full of contaminated foundation.
 Let them build their own natural comb free of chemicals and sized to meet their requirements.
 Anything else is asking for trouble.